tedwards2412/paleo_detectors/README.md

 ### Overview: Paleopy

-The core of the code is in the [`paleopy`](paleopy) module.
-Data for converting recoil energies to track lengths, along with tables of background distributions are loaded from [`Data/`](Data).
+The core of the code runs on the [`paleopy`](https://github.com/tedwards2412/paleopy) package.
+This includes data for converting recoil energies to track lengths, along with tables of background distributions.
 This then allows you to calculate all the relevant track length distributions.
-The currently supported minerals are Nchwaningite, Sinjarite, Halite, Olivine, Gypsum and Phlogopite (see [`Data/MineralList.txt`](Data/MineralList.txt)).
+The currently supported minerals are Nchwaningite, Sinjarite, Halite, Olivine, Gypsum and Phlogopite.

 To run the notebooks it is required to install the paleopy package with: